ibrhmahmd/Seeding-AI-Models-PipeLine/memory-bank/progress.md

 # Progress

 ## What Works
+- SOLID-based architecture with interfaces and implementations
+- Component factory pattern for dynamic component creation
+- Pipeline orchestrator for coordinating workflow phases
-- Initial set of scripts for extracting, sorting, and mapping model data
+- Dependency injection for component wiring and testing
-- JSON data files for various model sources (Ollama, Devstral, etc.)
+- Implementations for multiple extractors (Ollama, JSON)
-- Logging of seeding operations
+- Robust logging system throughout all components
+- Abstract base classes providing common functionality
+- Template method pattern for phase-specific implementations
-- End-to-end pipeline testing completed successfully
+- End-to-end pipeline flow from extraction to archiving
-- Validation and API compliance enforced in mapping logic

 ## What's Left to Build
-- SOLID-based refactoring of pipeline components
+- Complete all implementations of the OllamaExtractor
-- Creation of interfaces and abstract base classes
-- Pipeline orchestrator for end-to-end workflow
+- Expand test coverage for all components
-- Unit tests for individual components
+- CLI script for user-friendly pipeline execution
+- Enhanced error handling and reporting
+- More robust data validation between pipeline phases
-- Enhance data normalization and validation
+- Advanced data normalization strategies
-- Automate more of the seeding and update workflows

 ## Current Status
+- Core infrastructure (interfaces, base classes) is complete
-- Core scripts and data files are functional
+- Factory and pipeline orchestrator are fully implemented
+- Most pipeline components have working implementations
-- SOLID principles application plan created and documented
+- SOLID principles have been successfully applied
-- Memory Bank documentation established
+- Memory Bank documentation is up-to-date
-- System architecture redesign in progress
+- Implementation of individual components is in progress

 ## Known Issues
-- Current system lacks modularity and testability
+- Some edge cases in data extraction may not be handled
-- High coupling between pipeline phases
+- Validation between pipeline phases could be more robust
-- Manual steps still required for some data sources
-- Data format inconsistencies between sources
+- Error handling needs enhancement in some components
+- Missing comprehensive tests for all components
+- API integration needs additional security considerations
-- Limited automation for ongoing updates
+- Documentation for advanced configuration scenarios